vjkapur/vj4anc-site/_posts/2022-10-02-modelcities.md

 In the above map, you can see the service area extending through Fort Lincoln, with the station (the west-most pin in the region) all the way to the west side.
 The other two pins are FEMS warehouse and fleet facilities, not dispatch facilities.

 ## Langdon/Woodridge E26 Plans
-At the [8/3/2022 5C07 SMD meeting](/issues/20220803-5c07meeting/), Commissioner Montague received a very preliminary plan for a possible DC FEMS station in 5C02, just across Evarts from Langdon Elementary School.
+At the [8/3/2022 5C07 SMD meeting](/issues/20220803-5c07meeting/), Commissioner Montague discussed receiving a very preliminary plan for a possible DC FEMS station in 5C02, just across Evarts from Langdon Elementary School.

 These particular plans would include:
 - razing the existing Model Cities building at 1901 Evarts St. NE, and replacing it with a new two-story complex with similarly-sized surface parking lot, accessed by one curb cut on Evarts St.